rust-alt/cargo-esr/README.md

 #### self.dependants
    The number of dependants (a.k.a. reverse dependencies).

-#### self.hard_dependants_on_current_versions
+#### self.hard_dependants
-   The number of hard dependants on current versions of this crate.

-   `hard` means the dependant non-optionally depends on this crate in their default feature.
+   The number of dependants that non-optionally depend on this crate in their default feature.

+#### self.dependants_on_current_versions
+   The number of dependants that depend on a version of this crate that is SemVer-compatible with one or more of the following:

+   * max_version.
-   `on_current_versions` mean the dependant depends on a version that is either `max_ver`, or the last non-yanked one released, or a non-yanked version that has been released in the last 30.5 days.
+   * The version of the last non-yanked release.
+   * Any non-yanked version that has been released in the last 30.5 days.

 #### self.dependants_from_non_owners
    The number of dependants from other authors than the authors of this